sailor723/ecc_superset/README.md

 1. Database connection issues:
    - Verify database URI in config
    - Check database permissions
+   - For metadata DB encryption issues:
+     - Ensure `SUPERSET_SECRET_KEY` is consistent
+     - May need to reset the database if key changes

 2. Cache issues:
    - Ensure cache directories are writable